MichaelAquilina/Some-2D-RPG/TASKS.md

 	- [] - Refactoring of the xsd.
 Animations->Drawables. <DrawableInstance><Animation>...</Animation></DrawableInstance> etc..
 	- [] - Change all .anim file extensions to .draw extensions
 	- [] - Remember that refactoring will break other peoples code so we need some way of transitioning this.
-- [] - To Consider.
-Allow for specifying an Entity does not need to be added to the Collider (Example LightSource does not need to be added).
 - [] - Write some unit tests.
 - [] - Allow overriding of some Entity value DefaultOrigin which allows the automatic loader to determine how much displacement to apply.
 - [] - Develop an animation creator/editor so that it doesnt have to be manually specified.
 Probably best to create this in a seperate repository.
 Either use QT in order to learn it or some form of WPF.